hyperwilliam/Qemu-iOS-Nand-Generator/README.md

 This README contains the instructions on how to generate the NAND image for the iPod Touch 2G that can be read by [QEMU-iOS](https://github.com/devos50/qemu-ios).
 For this, you must put the `filesystem-it2g-readonly.img` file of the filesystem that will be included in the NAND image in the root of this repository.
+In Order To Run This Version, You Must Use MacOS.

 ## Compiling Instructions
 To compile, run this command to compile the binary: